-- Enter the inmate's NYSID or Book and Case Number.
-Or, enter the inmate's first and last name and date of birth (or age).
+Enter the individual’s NYSID or Book and Case Number.
+Or, enter the individual’s first and last name.
 This takes you to a listing for the inmate.
 If there are several inmates with the same name you'll go to a page where you can click on a name to pick the person you want.

-- On the page for the inmate, click the “Send Money” button.
+On the page for the inmate, you will be able to select either the “Send Money” or the “Pay Bail button.